 When you wanted something done, it was proper protocol to start a quest.
 This applied to both heroes and pirates.
 After all, there was nothing in the rule book that stated a quest taken had to be a gallant or chivalrous one.
 A quest was a quest by the very nature of its undertaking.
-There was, for example, the infamous Quest for a Shanty undertaken by the crew of the self-proclaimed King of the Pirates, Dodoria, who had grown so bored with their usual rowdy tunes that quite a lot of blood had been spilled during the arguments over which pirate shanty was the best, thus they determined to find an entirely new one.
-Naturally, the conclusion was a bloody one.
+There was, for example, the infamous Quest for a Shanty undertaken by the crew of the self-proclaimed King of the Pirates, Captain Broly, who had grown so bored with their usual rowdy tunes that quite a lot of blood had been spilled during the arguments over which pirate shanty was the best, thus they determined to find an entirely new one.

-Grumbling, he stepped over the threshold of the Tilted Wig.
+Frustrated and thirsty, the Captain stepped over the threshold of The Tilted Wig.
 It was quite empty.
-Most of the tavern's usual customers had either passed-out, passed away or were banged up in the dungeons at this hour.
-In the corner a dusty old man was playing a dusty old fiddle and a young lithe waitress with pale hair was drumming her fingers on the bar, evidently waiting for a quest to find her.
+Most of the tavern's usual customers had either passed-out, passed away, or were banged up in the dungeons by mid-afternoon.
+In the corner a dusty old man was playing a dusty old fiddle.
+By the bar a pretty waitress, with deep blue hair the colour of the sea, was drumming her fingers on the bar, evidently waiting for a quest to find her.

 Ginyu smiled like a lion and plonked his large hands on the small man's shoulders, turning him around.
-"Come, come, we're both gentlemen here and gentlemen do not squabble over petty matters.
+"Come, come now, we're both gentlemen here and gentlemen do not squabble over petty matters.
 Gentlemen discuss their differences over a nice whiff of port," he said, guiding Krillen non-too-gently and sitting him down at a wobbly table, then took a seat opposite.
-"After all, we can't all run around like hooligans, damn it all!
-Some of us must be civilised.
+"After all, we can't all run around like hooligans, damn it all.
+Some of us must be civilised!
 Imagine the world if all of us was knocking each other around, eh?"
-He bellowed with laughter; a sound like a horn blown to raise the dead.
+He bellowed with laughter, a sound like a horn blown to raise the dead.

-"Not much different to how it is now, I 'xpect," Krillen grumbled sullenly.
+"Not much different to how it is now, I expect," Krillen muttered sullenly.
 "What're you after this time, Ginyu?"

 Ginyu waved an airy hand.
 "Naturally, I'll make it worth your while."